Dirac231/EXP101/LINUX/LESSON_1/README.md

 - `RDI` / `RSI` / `RDX` / `RCX`: In order, they store the first 4 arguments of a function.
 - `RIP`: Used to store the pointer to the next assembly instruction.
 Only accepts a canonical address.

 The code is compiled into assembly instructions, each taking at most 2 arguments, that operate between these registers and the RAM addresses.
-The most important instructions are:
+Here are the most important ones, written following the `gdb` convention used for exploit development:
 - `mov    [address_1] [address_2]`
   - In `gbd` notation, moves the **value** contained in `[address_2]` into `[address_1]`
 - `lea    [address_1] [value_2]`